 Identify the Need for the Position

-The hiring decision must also balance with the needs of the rest of the organization for employees.
-Your priority for an employee has to fit into the successful execution of the company’s business plan.
+Your priority for hiring an employee should also fit into the successful execution of the company’s business plan.
 It’s important to keep your other employees informed or involved at each step of the staffing decision process.

 Plan Your Recruitment for the Job

 The second step in the hiring process is to plan your employee recruitment.
-Recruitment planning identifies the job description or job specification for the position so you know the skills and experience you are seeking.
-It also addresses how you will publicize the position, who will review applications, and who will participate in first and second interviews.
+Recruitment planning meetings or emails identify the job description or specification for the position so you know the skills and experience you seek.
+It also addresses how to publicize the position, who will review applications, and who will participate in first and second job interviews.

 Notifying your network on LinkedIn can bring quality candidates to your attention.
 So will asking your current employees to publicize your opening on their social networks.

 The applications are reviewed and the most qualified applicants receive a phone interview.
-The purpose of the screening is to save staff time and energy by eliminating candidates.
-The screener, the hiring manager, or HR staff, is looking for both cultural fit and job fit during a telephone interview.
+The purpose of the screening is to save staff time and energy by eliminating candidates who are not as qualified as others.
+The screener, the hiring manager or HR staff is looking for both cultural fit and job fit during a telephone interview.
 They check out any questions the reviewers have about the individual’s experience or credentials.

 Interview the Most Qualified Prospective Employees

-Your application review and phone interview process should narrow down the field of candidates to the most qualified.
-Schedule interviews for these candidates with the same group of employees who will interview all of the candidates.
+Your review and phone interviews should narrow down the field of candidates to the most qualified.
+Schedule in-house interviews for candidates with the same group of employees who will interview all of the candidates.
 This will allow comparisons when you arrive at employee selection.

-Notify the applicants you are not inviting for an interview that they will not be further considered.
+Notify the applicants you are not inviting for an interview they will not be considered and why.
 Plan and schedule second interviews with the most qualified prospects as determined by the first interview.
 You may begin to check references and background for these candidates during and following your second interviews.

 Check References and Perform Background Checks

-You will want to begin to check references and background for these candidates during and following your second interviews.
+Begin to check references and background for the candidates during and following your second interviews.
 Make sure you check all claims by the candidate including educational credentials, employment history, and criminal background.
-Where possible, the best source of information is the applicant’s past managers.
+When possible, the best source of information is the applicant’s past managers.

-You will find, however, because of the fear of litigation, many employers will share only the job title, dates of employment and occasionally, the person’s salary with you.
-That’s why managers are a significant source.
+Because of the fear of litigation, many employers will share only the job title, dates of employment and occasionally, the person’s salary with you.
+That’s why managers are a significant source of information about a candidate.
 You should also take a look at the candidate’s public social media profiles and postings to make sure you’re hiring the person you’ve gotten to know.
 LinkedIn recommendations may further solidify your choice.

 Select the Most Qualified Person for the Job